endre90/artwork_ejas/README.md

 - $x_{ij}$: Binary decision vaiable representing operator $i$ performing job $j$
 - $C_{ij}$: Binary competence matrix where $C_{ij} = 1$ if employee $i$ can perform job $j$, and $C_{ij} = 0$ otherwise
 - $P_{ij}$: Preference rank matrix where $P_{ij}$ is the preference rank of job $j$ for employee $i$.
 Lower values (taken as index) in $P_{ij}$ indicate higher preference
-- $k$: Index of a team leader, if a team leader exists.
+- $k$: Index of a team leader, if it exists.
 - $\alpha$: How strongly to discourage the use of a team leader.
 The team leader is allocating operators and doing other work, so performing operations should only be done when there is not enough competent operators in the station.